 Point14 When exporting an APK from Eclipse, sign the APK with the same developer key as the destination application.

 Export Android Application

 Key alias selection 0

-Use existing key Alias: my company key Password: O Create new key •
+Use existing key Alias: Password: O Create new key •

-? < Back ncel
+(?) < Back Cancel

 Implementing or using service, follow the rules below.